praekeltfoundation/platform-mnch/Onboarding/edd-reminders.md

 end

 # Text only
-card DisplayEDDReminder when contact.data_preference == "text only" do buttons(
+card DisplayEDDReminder when contact.data_preference == "text only",
+  then: DisplayEDDReminderError do
+  buttons(
     EDDGotIt: "@button_labels[0]",
     EDDMonth: "@button_labels[1]",